Wondering what to eat in San Francisco? Here are my personal recommendations – as well as a few of my favourite restaurants in nearby Sonoma.

 Read reviews on TripAdvisor

-I don’t know what it takes to become the best burrito in the world, but whatever La Taqueria is doing, that’s exactly where their burrito has ended up.
+I don’t know what it takes to become the best burrito in the world, but whatever La Taqueria is doing, they seem to end up on this list regularly.
+It’s also now listed in the Michelin Guide.

 Located in the Mission District, every day La Taqueria has streams of people out the door, everyone obediently lining up to order the famous burrito, tacos or a quesadilla.
 I went straight for the burrito, stuffed with aromatic grilled steak, avocado, sour cream.
-They’re pretty basic but very tasty and fresh.
+They’re simple, tasty and fresh.

-La Taqueria has plenty of competition in the area.
-If the line’s too long here, head to El Faro (2399 Folsom St) or Taqueria El Buen Sabor (699 Valencia St) – but you’ll likely find queues here too!
+If the line’s too long here, never fear – La Taqueria has plenty of competition in the area.
+Head to El Faro (2399 Folsom St) or Taqueria El Buen Sabor (699 Valencia St) – but you’ll likely find queues here too!

 2889 Mission St